Hello and welcome to our school ELSA page!

 We are very excited to be able to share information all about the ELSA (Emotional Literacy Support) program we offer in school.

 There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning.
 Some will require greater support to increase their emotional literacy than others.
 ELSA is an initiative developed and supported by educational psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.

 The majority of ELSA work is delivered on an individual basis, but sometimes small group work is more appropriate, especially in the areas of social and friendship skills.
 Sessions are fun, we use a range of activities such as: games, role-play with puppets or therapeutic activities such as mindfulness or arts and craft.
-ELSA sessions take place in our very own 'ELSA room- The Cabin' which provides a calm, safe space for the child to feel supported and nurtured.
+ELSA sessions take place in our very own 'ELSA room- The Wellbeing Zone' which provides a calm, safe space for the child to feel supported and nurtured.

 Miss Stevens delivers ELSA sessions with children across all year groups.
 Mrs Young SENDCO coordinates the programme and works alongside Miss Stevens with referrals and reports.